What does silicone do for scars?

 • Blood Flow Regulation

-• Optimal Circulation: Maintaining the right temperature ensures optimal blood flow to the scar site, providing essential nutrients and oxygen that aid in healing.
+• Optimal Circulation: Maintaining the correct temperature ensures optimal blood flow to the scar site, providing essential nutrients and oxygen that aid healing.

-• Preventing Excessive Heat: Excessive heat can cause dilation of blood vessels, leading to increased swelling and potentially slowing down the healing process.
+• Preventing Excessive Heat: Excessive heat can dilate blood vessels, leading to increased swelling and potentially slowing the healing process.

 • Inflammation Control